dotnet/csharplang/proposals/low-level-struct-improvements.md

 ref int Examples()
 {
     Span<int> s1 = stackalloc int[5];

-    // ERROR: illegal because the *safe-to-escape* scope of `s1` is the current
+    // Error: illegal because the *safe-to-escape* scope of `s1` is the current
     // method scope hence that limits the *ref-safe-to-escape" to the current
     // method scope as well.
     return ref s1[0];

-    // SUCCESS: legal because the *safe-to-escape* scope of `s2` is outside
+    // Okay: legal because the *safe-to-escape* scope of `s2` is outside
     // the current method scope hence the *ref-safe-to-escape* is as well Span<int> s2 = default;
     return ref s2[0];